 1.7 Conclusion

-Neuroanatomy is considered to be a challenging discipline that many students find extremely hard to master, and, as a result, might feel anxious and discouragedA lot of anxiety associated with studying neuroanatomy stems from the inability of students to visualise anatomical structures of the brain in 3D.
+Neuroanatomy is considered to be a challenging discipline that many students find extremely hard to master, and, as a result, might feel anxious and discouraged.
+A lot of anxiety associated with studying neuroanatomy stems from the inability of students to visualise anatomical structures of the brain in 3D.
 This presents a serious problem, considering the high demand for such specialists (Sotgiu et al., 2020).
 This research aimed to fill that gap providing an educational mobile app for Android that could be used as an introduction to neuroanatomy.
 AR and 3D-based learning tools can potentially contribute to alleviating this problem.
 AR and 3D technologies are commonly perceived more engaging and enjoyable than traditional learning tools, such as textbooks (Kugelmann et al., 2018; Weeks and Amiel, 2019).
 An interactive AR and 3D-based app for Android-based mobile devices was developed during this project.
 The application allows user to interact with anatomically accurate 3D model of the brain in AR and 3D modes, as well as explore labelled 2D illustrations and MRI scans, featuring different anatomical parts of the brain.
 The accompanying booklet received highly positive feedback from the participants and was perceived as a useful learning aid as well.

 The resulting application was successful at improving users’ knowledge of neuroanatomy, as well as their experience with this challenging section of anatomy, through experimentation.
 Further developments of this app should be undertaken to increase its educational value for the users.
 Feedback and suggestions provided by the participants who took time to test the application should be implemented in these developments.